 The Rooms at the Dunn House:

-- The Ulrich-Harris Room: First Guest Room, Second Floor; 1 Queen Bed
+- The Ulrich-Harris Room: First Guest Room located on the Second Floor with 1 Queen Bed.

 - The Penney Room: Second Guest Room located on the Second Floor with 1 Queen Bed.

 - The Papaioanou Room: Third Guest Room located on the Second Floor with 1 Queen Bed.
-The entrance to the room is down the hall, around the corner; 1 Queen Bed
+The entrance to the room is down the hall and around the corner.

 - The Kendall Suite Family Suite: Family Suite located on the Third Floor with an entrance at both ends of the Second Floor hallway.
-The suite contains 1 Queen Bed in bedroom area.
-There is also a day bed which can be used as 1 twin bed as well as a single trundle bed which can be pulled out and made up to a twin bed, thus giving the room 2 twin beds in the sitting area
+The suite contains 1 Queen Bed in the bedroom area.
+There is also a day bed which can be used as 1 twin bed as well as a single trundle bed which can be pulled out and made up to a twin bed.
+Thus giving the room 2 twin beds in the sitting area.